by Shawna Cropas

 “Mag-Nificent” Glossy Matter

-I don’t think there is anywhere in the world like Maui which offers such a wild selection of SUP experiences.
+I don’t think there is anywhere in the world like Maui which offers such a wild selection of windsurf and SUP experiences.
 Whether it’s the winter storm troopers rolling in with ‘Goliath’ waves like Jaws awaiting their Davids, Races amongst ‘Titan’ like humans battling across the channel to Molokai, south side “Romeo and Juliet” style surf sessions chasing rainbows, or sweeping by breaching Humpbacks like ‘Aqua Tarzan’ deep into a Maui sunset.

 Let’s face it.
-Just sitting on the cliffs of Peahi being a spectator at Jaws is a retarded experience of winter time big wave madness.
+Just sitting on the cliffs, a spectator at Jaws is a retarded experience of winter time big wave madness.
 It sometimes feels eerily like watching an execution as surfers are pummeled by Poseidon’s death blows.
 There’s a collective holding of breath as the audience waits for a rider to resurface.
 You know surfers are defiantly wresting giants and are at least 50 foot, when you look down from your perch on the cliff and the Pacific seems to shrink down to the size of a pond, when 120 ton whales breaching look like bait fish skimming the surface and the surfers riding ‘The Wave’ seem to scale down to the size of ants.
 Those guys paddling into Jaws have definitely raised the ‘nuts’ bar.
 I’m just not sure if it’s the ‘nuts’ upstairs or downstairs.
 Probably both.

 Maui is that place where different walks of life coexist without much fuss.
 Surrounded by the Pacific Ocean and all its gems.
 A place everyone is invited to live a dreamy existence in an equal playing field.
-Interestingly all the money, fame in the world does not buy you a place amongst the local mer-people, islanders who have chose the ocean lifestyle and vitamin sea injection above anything else.
+Interestingly all the money, fame in the world does not buy you a place amongst the local mer-people, islanders who have chosen the ocean lifestyle and vitamin sea injection above anything else.
 Whether you are a well known actor, rock star, google exec, pro athlete, house wife, or a pizza delivery guy; doesn’t matter.
-Once on the water the waves are there for those who prize them.
+Once on the water, the waves are there for those who prize them.
 I love that the wild ocean and its waves can never really be owned (let alone hoarded), that there’s actually still things and moments left in life that cannot be charged to the mastercard.

 So as the ‘Maui World Turns’: Film stars, professional watermen, billionaires, locals, tourist, dolphins and monk seals coast amongst each other and live in harmony while finding their place in the ocean hierarchy in their pursuit of the perfect glide.